ddimaria/wmcp/wmcp-361/README.md

 #### The Role of the U.S. Market and International Allocation

 **Home bias** is over-allocating in one's home country.
 Adding not-perfectly-correlated stocks and bonds from around the globe adds diversification and reduces risk (higher risk-adjusted performance).
-The diversification benefit declines over time as US and internations stocks are highly correltated over time.
+The diversification benefit declines over time as US and international stocks are highly correltated over time.

 The US had 60% of the global equity market in 1975, but that has dropped to 45% in 2018 (35% in bonds in 2018).